Top five sustainability trends in 2019 for smart buildings

 2. Extreme climate conditions resilience

 Extreme climate conditions have become a reality around the world from wildfires and droughts to flooding and tsunamis and will become a critical driver for smart building innovation in 2019.
 Protecting commercial and industrial buildings will become a significant area for growth as more building owners take calculated measures in design and construction of their buildings to mitigate environmental damage.

 With the dramatic increase in the world’s energy use, both existing and new buildings will be fittedwith renewable energy sources and with smart energy systems at their core by integrating Distributed Energy Systems (DES).

 DES covers energy in the forms of electricity, heating, and cooling, thus offering building owners and energy consumers various opportunities to reduce cost as well as improve the reliability and security of additional revenue.
 A smart energy building is, therefore, able to integrate DES into its design and operations according to users’ requirements to lower energy costs, increase energy efficiency and secure energy supply while reducing carbon emissions.

 4. Indoor air quality (IAQ) monitoring

-An increased focus on health and wellness, indoor air quality has become a prominent area for growth in smart buildings in 2019.
+With an increased focus on health and wellness, indoor air quality has become a prominent area for growth in smart buildings in 2019.
 Studies have demonstrated that a strong correlation exists between high concentrations of CO2 and diminished cognitive performance in the workplace.
-As enterprises tenants and business focus on workplace productivity IAQ will become a popular area for innovation.
+As enterprises tenants and businesses focus on workplace productivity, IAQ will become a popular area for innovation.

 5. Focus on health and well-being

-To attract a workforce of tech-savvy, health-conscious millennials more developers are finding ways to integrate health into their smart buildings and developments.
+To attract a workforce of tech-savvy, health-conscious millennials more developers are finding ways to integrate health-improving measures into their smart buildings and designs.